ahgraber/AIMLbling-about/content/blog/typos-part-4/index.md

    1. Find/replace with typos corpus
    2. Find/replace with mechanistic rules

+## Conclusion

+[[2406.11687] Tokenization Falling Short: The Curse of Tokenization](https://arxiv.org/abs/2406.11687) released 17 June 2024 while in the middle of my own experimentation.

 ## References

 <!-- [^promptbench]: [[2306.04528] PromptBench: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts](https://arxiv.org/abs/2306.04528)